leekelleher/umbraco-ditto-labs/src/README.md

 Exploring a way to enable Ditto to map `ArchetypeModel` and `ArchetypeFieldsetModel` objects to a POCO/model.

+The approach our experiment has taken is to convert an `ArchetypeFieldsetModel` into an `IPublishedContent`, then apply Ditto's `.As<T>` method in typical usage.

-> *Note:* If you need a production-ready library that already does this, please do take a look at @micklaw's [Ditto Resolvers](https://github.com/micklaw/Ditto.Resolvers) project.
+> *Note:* For an alternative approach to using Ditto with Archetype, take a look at @micklaw's [Ditto Resolvers](https://github.com/micklaw/Ditto.Resolvers) project.

-Where our experiment differs from the Ditto Resolver project is that we would like to remove the `ArchetypeFieldsetModel` inheritance constraint and switch from using a `ValueResolver` over to a `TypeConverter`.  *It's apples :apple: & oranges :tangerine:.*

-### TODO

-* [x] Implement `ValueResolver` at property level
-* [ ] Implement `TypeConverter` at property level
-* [ ] Implement `ConversionHandler` attributes and events